randomstring/weasleyclockd/README.md

 message when it connects to Home Assistant using a **weasleyclock/UPDATE** request.

+## Installation

+`bash
+pip3 install -r requirements.txt
+`

+TODO: investigate installing into /etc/rc.local or creating a initd wrapper with the ability to do reload and a clean shutdown.

+### CAVEATS

+The python daemon is written to be run on a Raspberry Pi 3.
+My build uses Python 3.4.2.
+If porting to Python 3.5 or later, **json.JSONDecodeError** should be used for the JSON decoder exception handler.

 ## Server Hat

 Follow these instructions to setup your servo HAT and install the